nlweb-ai/MSR-Web-Verbs/README.md

 Currently we have three early prototypes:

 1. Our extension to NLWeb's db_load functionality.
 It ingests web verbs into the vector database.
 Please see [this instruction](verb_ingress/README.md).
-2. A set of 50 implemented verbs and a set of 100 tasks, each similar to the one shown above in [this short video](https://www.youtube.com/watch?v=ofbcKK8sMaA).
+2. A set of 50 implemented verbs and a set of 100 tasks, each similar to the one shown in [this short video](https://www.youtube.com/watch?v=ofbcKK8sMaA).
 The agent successfully composes the verbs to fulfill all the tasks.
 Please see [this instruction](verbs/README.md).
 3. A tool for developers to wrap a browser-interaction sequence into a verb.
 (To be added to this repo later.)